chiao45/parpydtk2/docs/install.rst

 Notice that this is for system installation.
 Install to your preferred locations if you don't have root access.
-Also, turn off those optional packages if you don't have them, the only MPI and HDF5 are necessary.
+Also, turn off those optional packages if you don't have them, only MPI and HDF5 are necessary.

 .. warning:: You must build it into a shared object!

 .. note::

-    If you use Ubuntu >= 17.10, all these packages are officially supported.
+    If you use Ubuntu >= 17.10, all those optional packages are available through ``apt``.

 .. _install_dtk2: